 What happens at a treatment?

-A traditional Japanese Massage session takes place on a comfortable futon at floor level, although the treatment may be given in a chair if you are unable to lie down.
+A traditional Shiatsu session takes place on a comfortable futon at floor level, although the treatment may be given on a massage table or in a chair if you prefer not to lie down.

 Received through loose comfortable clothing (cotton tracksuit bottoms, leggings or similar), and sometimes soft blankets, a treatment takes about an hour.
 Extra time will be needed on the first visit so that a detailed case history can be taken.